+Students will continue to develop mathematical reasoning and problem solving which will be reinforced through problems in an engineering context.
 This course extends the mathematics ideas taught in Introduction to Technical Mathematics through advanced mathematics problems needed for mechanical engineering programs.
-Mathematical reasoning and problem solving will be reinforced through problems in an engineering context.
-Mathematics concepts reinforced and extended are algebra, systems of linear equations, vectors and oblique triangles, graphs of trigonometric functions, and complex numbers.
+Mathematics concepts reinforced and extended are algebra, systems of linear equations, vectors and oblique triangles, graphs of trigonometric functions, complex numbers, Sequences Series and the binomial theorem.